Body Project FAQs

 The workshop consists of two, 2-hour sessions, held a week apart.
 As a participant, you need to attend both session 1 and 2 to fully benefit from the workshop.

-At this time, workshops are only offered for female students at Loyola.
-However, the Body Project is now accepting applications for male and female-identified students for the fall 2020-spring 2021 school year.
-We hope to provide workshops for both male and female identified students, so stay tuned!
+Unfortunately at this time we only have female peer leaders so can only provide workshops for female students at Loyola.
+However, the Body Project is accepting applications from any and all interested students!
+We hope to eventually provide workshops for all students, so stay tuned!

 *Disclaimer: The Body project is a highly researched and evidence based intervention that has been shown to reduce the onset of eating disorders and improve body satisfaction for cis-gendered college women and men.
 We at the Body Project understand that students of all genders have and struggle with Body image from time to time.
 While this intervention specifically does not outreach to our gender non-conforming students, we are eager to have conversation and generate ideas about how to raise awareness about body image for students of all genders.
 Please contact email@example.com with any requests, suggestions or feedback.